 What are opioids?

 Opioids are a class of drugs that act on the body’s opioid receptors including natural, semi-synthetic and synthetic opioids.
 Doctors prescribe them, typically in pill form, to help patients with severe or chronic pain.
-When they’re taken as directed by a medical professional, they’re relatively safe and can be beneficial.
-But there is always a risk of addiction.
-And that risk increases greatly when you abuse prescription opioids.
+Opioids are highly addictive substances, and they can addict their patients even when taken as prescribed.
+There is always a risk of addiction, and that risk increases greatly the longer you use opioids.

 What is prescription opioid abuse?

 - Taking prescription opioids in a way that was not prescribed, such as taking too many pills at one time, combining pills with alcohol or other drugs, or crushing pills into powder to snort or inject them.

 - Taking someone else’s prescription opioid, even if you’re doing so for the medication’s intended purpose, to ease pain.